cedricbonhomme/EV3WebController/README.md

 Lego Mindstorms EV3 brick.

-For the network I recommend the Wireless Nano Adapter *Edimax EW-7811Un* which is working out of the box.
+For the network I recommend the Wireless Nano Adapter *Edimax EW-7811Un* which is working perfectly out of the box.

 Then on the robot: